unibo-dtm-se-2425-Wasted/report/sections/09-userguide/index.md

 The sidebar also includes a filtering function that allows users to quickly view only the foods that match their expiry status of interest (e.g., show only “expiring soon” items).
 ![Filter](filter.png)

-# Smart Cooking Suggestions
+# Smart cooking suggestions
 Further down the sidebar, users will find the “What can I cook today?” button.
 This feature is integrated with the Spoonacular API and automatically generates recipe suggestions based on the items in the fridge, prioritizing foods that are near expiration.
 This not only helps reduce waste but also provides inspiration for meal planning directly within the application.
 ![Meal inspiration](mealinspiration.png)

-# Data Visualization and Insights
+# Data visualization and insights
 At the bottom of the interface, the application presents a set of statistics and visual insights, which include:
 - The number of items currently fresh, expiring soon, or already expired
 - The percentage of food waste relative to the total